Last updated on July 2, 2024

 Therefore, it’s essential to carefully examine the watch dial before making a purchase.
 A watch with an original, well-preserved dial can fetch a higher price than one with a re-painted or touched-up face.
 In some cases, the dial can hold up to 70% of the watch’s value.

 A cleaned dial is fine as long as it is done professionally and only dirt or dust is removed.
-The dial in most antique watches, certainly good quality timepieces, will be made of vitreous enamel.
+The dial in most antique watches, certainly for good quality timepieces, will be made of vitreous enamel.
 The markers and branding will also be made from enamel and fired onto the underlying base.
 Enamel is very hard wearing and watch dials can remain remarkably crisp even after a hundred years.
 However, sometimes hairline cracks do appear, which depending on the collector might be classified as patina or damage.
 Patina is fine as it is just part of the normal ageing process of the watch.
 However, damage should be avoided.
 If the dial is chipped or has significant hairline cracks the watch would need to be repaired to be presentable.
 As we mentioned above repairs or restorations detract from the authenticity of the watch.

 Originality is the key

 When it comes to purchasing an antique watch, originality is extremely important.
 In fact, it is probably the most important thing that a serious collector will take into consideration.
-Watches with original hands, movement, and bezels are highly valued, particularly those with complete with original receipts and boxes.
+Watches with original hands, movement, and bezels are highly valued, particularly those complete with original receipts and boxes.
 This is because watches with original components are more authentic, and their value is more likely to increase over time.
 However, over-polished watches can lose their value, so it’s better to choose a watch with a patina that still has its original components.

 In addition, it’s crucial to note that some antique watches may have had their parts replaced over time due to wear and tear or repairs.
 In such cases, the originality of the watch may be compromised, which can affect its value.
 This may not be immediately obvious and is likely to be undetectable without a full deconstruction of the watch.